 One third of your time at the Corinthia will be spent sleeping and so it makes sense to do all you can to ensure that you achieve the best night of slumber possible.
-Learn how to achieve a great night’s sleep with The Sleep School’s top ten tips.
+Learn how to achieve a great night’s sleep with these top ten tips.

 The best sleep is achieved in a cool, quiet, dark and comfortable bedroom as this limits the amount of sensory stimulation received by the waking centre in the brain and allows sleep to emerge.
 If you find sleeping in a new environment a challenge, especially for the first night, then come prepared with your own ear plugs, eye mask and pillows.
 If you need something extra, just ask Corinthia London for help in creating your perfect sleep haven.